Who we are

 Structured, reflective supervision designed to prepare emerging clinicians for licensure, ethical practice, and leadership in diverse care settings.

-As the Tobacco Program Manager for the Area Health Education Center at the Florida State University College of Medicine, Rebecca works at the intersection of clinical practice, community health, and professional education.
-She oversees initiatives that increase access to evidence-informed treatment for individuals experiencing both mental health or addiction challenges and tobacco dependence.
-Her work includes community outreach, technical assistance for clinicians trained as Tobacco Treatment Specialists (TTS), organization-wide training for behavioral health providers, and direct facilitation of tobacco dependence support groups for the local community mental health hospital.
+In addition to Rebecca’s therapy and supervision services at Pine Wellness she serves as Associate Director of the Area Health Education Center (AHEC) at the Florida State University College of Medicine, where she works at the intersection of clinical practice, community health, and professional education.
+In this role, she leads initiatives that expand access to evidence-informed treatment for individuals experiencing mental health and substance use challenges alongside tobacco dependence.
+Her work includes clinician training and technical assistance, organizational consultation, community outreach, and direct facilitation of tobacco dependence support groups within behavioral health settings.

 Outside of work, Rebecca is an engaged community member, devoted friend, and advocate for accessible, high-quality mental health care.
 She brings the same authenticity, empathy, and integrity to her professional roles as she does to her life within the Tallahassee community.